chrisbennett-Bene/AdminThemeTweaker/README.md

 Easily and quickly tweak Processwire's default Uikit Admin Theme

 ## Smart defaults and auto-generated contrast to get you up and running, with extensive fine-tuning options if required
-Admin Theme Tweaker alters Processwire's default Uikit admin styling from the moment it is installed.
+As soon as it is installed, Admin Theme Tweaker alters Processwire's default Uikit admin styling.
 The default configuration illustrates some features and gives you a head start on configuring your custom Admin Theme.

+**Set two colors and you are away**.

 Admin Theme Tweaker will automatically generate sufficient contrast based on the background colors you choose.

-**Set two colors and you are away**.

 Because the automatic selection of colors becomes more difficult as your background color choices move towards the neutral colors midway between black and white, a range of fine-tuning options are available.